medhayappes/enterprise-docs-mkdocs/docs/CreateNewAPI/endpoint_documentation.md

 **Adding kQuery Parameters**

 1. To add Query Parameters, click on **Add Query Parameters** button.
-2. On \"Add Query Parameter\" button click, a dialog opens up, prompting the details of the query parameter.
+2. On "Add Query Parameter" button click, a dialog opens up, prompting the details of the query parameter.
     1. Name - A valid name of the query parameter which will be associated with the endpoint.
     2. Value - Value of the query parameter.You can edit it after when